 Knockout blow needed to end Muhyiddin-Mahathir fight

+Both trying to woo MPs from the opposing camp in an attempt to strengthen their hands

-KUALA LUMPUR - Prime Minister Muhyiddin Yassin has defended removing his predecessor Mahathir Mohamad from the ruling Parti Pribumi Bersatu Malaysia and signalled that he is ready to fight for control of the government.
+Malaysian Prime Minister Muhyiddin Yassin has defended the removal of his predecessor Mahathir Mohamad from the ruling Parti Pribumi Bersatu Malaysia and signalled that he is ready to fight for control of the government.

 "Tun and his followers have chosen to continue working with Pakatan Harapan even though the party has decided otherwise.
-If that is Tun's choice, I wish him good luck," he said in a statement on Saturday (May 30).
+If that is Tun's choice, I wish him good luck," he said in a statement yesterday.

 This comes after Tun Dr Mahathir renewed his commitment on Friday to not only topple his successor but also sack him as Bersatu president.